babenkoivan/elastic-scout-driver-plus/README.md

 ## Usage

-Elastic Scout Driver Plus comes with a new trait, which you need to add in your model to activate advanced search functionality:
+Elastic Scout Driver Plus comes with a new trait `CustomSearch`, which you need to add in your model to activate advanced search functionality:

 ```php
 class Book extends Model